Notes on the Geography of Tanzania: Zanzibar

 Here's the interior of the Catholic church.

 Still farther along the waterfront from the two palaces we've just seen, this is the city's most exuberant building.
 Conceived as a hospital by an Ismaili businessman on the occasion of Victoria's 1887 Jubilee, it became instead the Ismaili Khoja Dispensary, with upstairs apartments.
-Badly deteriorated, the building was leased in 1990 to Aga Khan Cultural Services, which restored the building and now occupies part of the premises, along with several other businesses.
+Badly deteriorated, the building was leased in 1990 to Aga Khan Cultural Services, which restored the building and now occupies part of the premises; the rest is rented by several other businesses.

 The interior is a courtyard with bridges like this one.
 The original interior had a sky-blue lime wash.